syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 kubectl get cluster
 ```

-You can also view cluster and its resources at a glance by running:
+You can also view the cluster and its resources at a glance by running:

 ```shell
 clusterctl describe cluster my-cluster